 Lounge access options

-- By airline frequent flyer status: Qantas Platinum and Platinum One members
+- Airline frequent flyer status: Qantas Platinum and Platinum One members.

-- By airline partner frequent flyer: Emirates Skywards Platinum members
+- Airline partner frequent flyer: Emirates Skywards Platinum members.

-- By alliance frequent flyer status: oneworld Emerald members departing on a oneworld flight
+- Alliance frequent flyer status: oneworld Emerald members departing on a oneworld flight.

-Qantas’ First Class Lounge in Melbourne is amongst the world’s top 10 in my opinion, offering restaurant-style dining, a bar, barista coffee, great views and a complimentary massage or spa treatment.
+Qantas’ First Class Lounge in Melbourne is among the world’s best, in my opinion.
+It offers restaurant-style dining, a fully-kitted bar, barista coffee, great views and a complimentary massage or spa treatment.